Chalwk77/JeriCraftDocs/docs/features/Main.md

 Slimefun adds hundreds of hours of new content to Minecraft, and is an amazing addon to the base survival experience.

+See our [Slimefun Guide](../guides/Slimefun.md) for more information on how to use Slimefun.

 **Our Slimefun Addons:**

 | Addon Name        | Project Page                                                    |